 - Save Whenever and Wherever Possible

-Always compare rates when it comes to flights, car rental fees, and accommodations.
+Like how people decide on the modest bathing suits, always compare rates when it comes to flights, car rental fees, and accommodations.
 Scour the net for discount codes before you book tickets, be it for transportation or sights.
 Some travel websites even let you earn points you can redeem for future bookings.

 You might also want to book a rental home over a hotel room, especially if you want privacy.
 Many properties on Airbnb and similar apps cost less than hotels.
 Plus, they have interesting places to stay in, such as tree houses or cabins in the woods.